Now you’ve got great sequencing results, thanks to Nick’s article on improving sequencing results. Now what?

 - Easily spot mutations.
 I do this by having two windows open simultaneously with different zoom levels, making it easier to see where a particular mutation is in respect to the nearby gene and the overall picture.

-- Analyse and annotate.
-The annotation tool allows results from any external analysis programs (EMBL, GENBANK) can be overlaid on the sequence.
+- Analyze and annotate.
+The annotation tool allows results from any external analysis programs (EMBL, GENBANK) to be overlaid on the sequence.
 These can also be modified and moved between files to construct a single annotation table.

 One fascinating fact that I discovered about Artemis was during the development stages, the authors used it for the annotation of the complete genomes of Camplylobacter jejuni, Neisseria meningitides and the chromosome of Plasmodium falciparum.